ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 External storage can be e.g. a web service, a file in the file system, another database or even the [[= product_name =]] database itself (in form of a non-standard table).

-In order to store data in external storage, the field type interacts with the Persistence SPI through the `Ibexa\Contracts\Core\FieldType\FieldStorage` interface.
+To store data in external storage, the field type interacts with the Persistence SPI through the `Ibexa\Contracts\Core\FieldType\FieldStorage` interface.

 Accessing the internal storage of a content item that includes a Field of the field type